-As described in the introductionIntroduction, state-of-the-art planetary boundary layer turbulence parameterisations are generally parameterizations are able to produce radiatively driven turbulence collapse.
-In contrast, mechanisms to explicitly generate the turbulence recovery are too weak or lacking in standard parameterisationsparameterizations.
-He et al. (2012) showed that a stochastic process representing the effects of intermittent turbulence events can be implemented as an extra source term in the prognostic TKE budget during vSBL conditions, such that these events episodically drive the vSBL into a turbulence active
+As described in the Introduction, state-of-the-art planetary boundary layer turbulence parameterizations are able to produce radiatively driven turbulence collapse.
+In contrast, mechanisms to explicitly generate the turbulence recovery are too weak or lacking in standard parameterizations.
+He et al. (2012) showed that a stochastic process representing the effects of intermittent turbulence events can be implemented as an extra source term in the prognostic TKE budget during vSBL conditions, such that these events episodically drive the vSBL into a turbulence active regime.

-5 regime.
 In their approach, however, the generation of intermittent turbulence bursts did not depend on the state of the boundary layer.
-Here, we propose to introduce a new local variable, the two-value discrete SBL regime occupation variable S, tracking SBL regimes.
+Here, we propose to introduce a new local variable, the twovalue discrete SBL regime occupation variable S, tracking SBL regimes.
 At each time step the occurrence of a regime transition is determined randomly using the instantaneous state-dependent transition probabilities derived above.
-When S is in the vSBL additional stochastic forcing is added as a representation of the effect of intermittent turbulence bursts.
-These enhancements occur with random sizes and at random times, and are similar to a compound Poisson process.
-This approach can also account for is designed to be able to reproduce the recovery time in the vSBL event durations duration distribution.
+When S is in the vSBL, additional stochastic forcing is added as a representation of the effect of intermittent turbulence bursts.
+These enhancements occur with random sizes and at random times and are similar to a compound Poisson process.
+This